 Indianapolis, IN – Global Orphan Foundation, a non-profit organization dedicated to providing orphan care and orphanage support around the globe, will be launching a micro insect farm next month, in the capital city of Democratic Republic of Congo.
 This farm will be one of the first of its kind in Kinshasa.

-In partnership with Farms for Orphans (Denver, CO), GOF will begin farming Palm Weevil Larva to supplement the diets of orphaned children they currently support in Kinshasa.
+In partnership with Farms for Orphans (Loveland, CO), GOF will begin farming Palm Weevil Larva to supplement the diets of orphaned children they currently support in Kinshasa.
 Palm Weevil Larva, known locally as Mpose, are a staple in the Congolese diet, but are not widely farmed at this time.
 GOF and Farms for Orphans have planned for this farm for close to a year, working with experts from Food and Agriculture Organization of the United Nations and University of Kinshasa.